fission-codes/spec/dialog/pomo_db/pomo_ra.md

 Group by is the mechanism by which aggregation is performed.
 Group by is performed over a relation with respect to a set of grouping attributes, and an aggregate function.
 The operation returns the set of tuples computed by first grouping the input relation, and then applying the aggregate function to each group.

+TODO: Move the specification of aggregates from PomoLogic to here

-Implementations MAY support user defined aggregates, but MUST support the aggregate functions described in the [specification for the query language](query-engine.md#aggregation).
+Implementations MAY support user defined aggregates, but MUST support the aggregate functions described in the specification for [PomoLogic](pomo_logic.md#aggregation).

 For example: